brettz9/webappfind/README-old.md

 some means of obligating the use of a particular URL.

-Note that although this particular collection of "Open With..." executables and a (currently Firefox-only) add-on is called "WebAppFind", the protocols are prefixed to begin with the more generic phrasing "web+local" so as to allow openness to the possibility that non-browser desktop apps could also
+Note that although this particular collection of "Open With..." executables and add-on is called
+"WebAppFind", the protocols are prefixed to begin with the more generic phrasing "web+local" so as to allow openness to the possibility that non-browser desktop apps could also